droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 In addition, rather than a single wooden sign, a trio of wooden signs has been arranged vertically in a haphazard diagonal across the back door.
 The signs read, in order: “Keep out!”, “Home & Property of Ezmerelda d’Avenir,” and “Trespassers will be immediately incinerated.”
 Beneath the warning on the third sign, someone has drawn a small frowning face with crossed-out eyes, surrounded by a stylized flame.

 A player who approaches the wagon detects a faint scent of sulfur, and notices that the grass around it appears to have been tramped down by many feet.
-A player who makes a successful DC 14 Wisdom (Survival) check learns that the tracks were left by a pack of wolves the previous night, which evidently inspected the wagon before leaving it alone.
+A player who makes a successful DC 19 Survival check learns that the tracks were left by a pack of wolves the previous night, which evidently inspected the wagon before leaving it alone.
 (If he is with the players, Szoldar points this out after a brief investigation, and advises them against interfering with the wagon.)
 The player also learns that the wagon has been parked here for no more than forty-eight hours.

 > [!warning]+ **A Chance to React**
 >